-While the current technology landscape supports the decarbonization of light-commercial vehicles and medium-duty trucks, significant investment in other solutions, such as the hydrogen economy, will be necessary to put heavy-duty trucks and long-haul fleets on the path towards net-zero.
-In this installment of our Pathways to decarbonization series, we explore abatement strategies industry players can take both now and into the future to meet emission reduction targets.
+While the current technology landscape supports the decarbonisation of light-commercial vehicles and medium-duty trucks, significant investment in other solutions, such as the hydrogen economy, will be necessary to put heavy-duty trucks and long-haul fleets on the path towards net-zero.
+In this instalment of our Pathways to decarbonisation series, we explore abatement strategies industry players can take both now and into the future to meet emission reduction targets.

 The state of play

-The transport sector emits 7.7 gigatons CO2 per year, of which heavy duty trucks alone account for 1.8 gigatons—or 4% of global CO2 emissions.1 This places a heavy responsibility on the sector to decarbonize.
-Yet this hard-to-abate sector faces a range of challenges on its pathway to decarbonization.
+The transport sector emits 7.7 gigatons CO2 per year, of which heavy duty trucks alone account for 1.8 gigatons—or 4% of global CO2 emissions.
+1 This places a heavy responsibility on the sector to decarbonise.
+Yet this hard-to-abate sector faces a range of challenges on its pathway to decarbonisation.
 The size and scale of the industry, along with supply chain limitations in filling orders, constrain its ability to change.
 Limited financing and insufficient regulatory incentives make it difficult for original equipment manufacturers to continue extracting value from traditional business models while simultaneously developing alternative technologies.
-Additionally, the renewable electricity capacity required for these alternative technologies may take significant time and investment to develop, and the charging and fueling infrastructure for a switch to battery and hydrogen technologies lacks the standardization needed to cover entire road networks.
+Additionally, the renewable electricity capacity required for these alternative technologies may take significant time and investment to develop, and the charging and fuelling infrastructure for a switch to battery and hydrogen technologies lacks the standardisation needed to cover entire road networks.

 Beyond these challenges, complex value chains make it extremely difficult to determine CO2 emissions on a comparable basis.
 Legal and consumer pressures to track and report may force action in the future, but current frameworks are not sufficient.
 Additionally, inertia may heighten resistance in moving to newer technology, particularly in developing countries.